Islam-Alii/k8s-promethues-lab/README.md

 # Python App with Prometheus + Grafana on Local Kubernetes

-This guide sets up a hands-on lab to deploy a Python app that exposes Prometheus metrics, scrapes them via Prometheus, and visualizes them in Grafana — all running on a local Kubernetes cluster using `kind`.
+this guide sets up a hands-on lab to deploy a Python app that exposes Prometheus metrics, scrapes them via Prometheus, and visualizes them in Grafana — all running on a local Kubernetes cluster using `kind`.

 ---